San Luis I Land Port of Entry

-- The LPOE is the furthest west Arizona port near the California border (approximately 4 miles) and is the primary crossing location for farmworkers transported to agricultural fields daily across Yuma County
+- The LPOE is the westernmost Arizona port near the California border (approximately 4 miles) and is the primary crossing location for farmworkers transported to agricultural fields daily across Yuma County

 - Processes approximately 3 million vehicles and 2.5 million pedestrians each year

 - Minimize impacts to the natural environment, including vegetation, water resources and floodplains

-Environmental Review: GSA has prepared a draft environmental statement.
+Environmental Review: GSA has prepared an environmental impact statement for the project.